vinayydv3695/telecord/README.md

 npm install
 npm link
 ```
-> `npm link` creates a symbolic link from the global `node_modules` directory to your local project directory.
-This allows you to run `telecord` from any directory on your system.
+> `npm link` creates a global symlink, allowing you to run `telecord` from any directory.

 ---